Title: Love Her and Despair

 "There are lives at stake, Lulu," Auron said.

 Looking at Rikku, Lulu drew a sharp breath.
 The last of the Lady's inhuman cruelty bled from her face.
 "Yes.
 All right.
 Let's collect your summoner."

 "Pacce!"
 Elma said, reorienting herself after a heady dose of Isaaru's white magic.
 "Wait!"

 The boy had darted towards the monoliths orbiting the field of battle.
-Auron had barely registered them: grotesque pillars like fossilized excrement turning in endless circles.
+Auron had barely registered them: grotesque pillars like fossilized excrement suspended above the ground.
 An apt symbol for Yevon, he noted sourly.
-Pacce was blunting his sword against one of them with wild, flailing attacks.
-It slowed.
-The second one swung around and plowed into it.
-Erinyes gave another shriek, dropping the young warrior monk in his tracks.
+Pacce had leapt on the highest block of stone he could reach and was blunting his sword against one monolith as it glided past.
+It slowed, then moved on.
+Erinyes gave another shriek, and Pacce toppled off his perch.

 "Keep back," Auron commanded, catching Elma's eye.
-Still woozy from a Life spell, she nodded and tackled Isaaru, hooking her arms around his elbows to hold him back.
+Still woozy from a Life spell, she nodded and tackled Isaaru, hooking her arms around his elbows to pin him.
 Striding over to Pacce, Auron seized him by the collar and started dragging him towards his brother.
-"Guard your summoner," he snapped, noticing the boy was still conscious and struggling to speak.
+"Guard your summoner," he snapped, as soon as they came within range and Pacce's eyes fluttered open.